 How to navigate fashion with style

-Since the beginning of the internet, online shopping has relied on endless lists and basic filters.
-What if we could make discovering fashion feel more natural again?
+What if we could make discovering fashion online feel more natural again?

 Guided by style, not categories.